What is VPLS?

 Every process is like in an Ethernet Switch in Virtual Private LAN Service architecture.
 Like ethernet switches, MAC addresses are important because of the fact that Virtual Private LAN Service works on Layer 2.
 MAC Address Learning and the forwarding process is done according to the tables in which MAC-address and port information is kept.
 This table is Forwarding Database (FDB).
 In FDB, the mac addresses are associated with SAPs and SDPs.
 And then, the traffic is switched according to the Forwarding Databases (FDB).

-MAC learning is done like the same mechanism of swithces, by storing the source MAC address of the packets.
-Think about this, as a mini switch in the main Servis Router.
+MAC Learning is done with the same mechanism that is used in Ethernet Switches.
+Think about this, VPLS is like a mini switch in the Servis Router.
 This mini switch sends the packets to its destination if it knows its Destination MAC Address.
 If not, it forwards the traffic through all the ports.
 This is flooding mechanism like in Ethernet Switches.

 In VPLS, the mechanism is similar.
 At the beginning there is no record in Forwarding Databases (FDB).
 So, if a packet received from a SAP or a SDP, then it is flooded through all SAPs and SDPs.
 Because there is no record about the destination.
 But whenever any packet received by a SAP or a SDP, the mac address of the sending node is recorded under this SAP or SDP.
 The Forwarding Databases (FDB) is filled with such traffic.
 And whenever a packet whose destination is also recorded in FDB, is directly sent to that SAP or SDP.
 In other words, if there is a record about the destiantion, it is sent directly to that destination with the help of FDB.
 If there is no record, then it is flooded.